Zataras/ExampleWithTinyproto/lib/tinyproto/README.md

 ## Introduction

 Tiny Protocol is layer 2 protocol.
-It is intended to be used for the systems with small amount of resources.
+It is intended to be used for the systems with low resources.
 It is also can be compiled for desktop Linux system, and it can be built it for Windows.
-All you need is to implement callback for writing and reading bytes from communication line, and implement 2 application callback for incoming message event and outgoing message event.
-With this library you can easy communicate your Arduino with applications on PC and other boards.
+Using this library you can easy implement data transfer between 2 microcontrollers or between microcontroller and pc.
 You don't need to think about data synchronization between points.
-No dynamic allocation of memory, so, it can be used on the systems with limited resources
+The library use no dynamic allocation of memory.
+TinyProto is based on RFC 1662, it implements the following frames:
+ * U-frames (SABM, UA)
+ * S-frames (REJ, RR)
+ * I-frames

 ## Key Features

+Protocols, implemented by library:
+ * hdlc framing (hdlc_xxxx API, basis for light, half-duplex and full-duplex implementations)
+ * light (tiny_light_xxxx API, simplest API to use, doesn't support confirmation)
+ * half-duplex (tiny_hd_xxxx API, lightweight implementation of protocol with frame confirmation)
+ * full-duplex (tiny_fd_xxxx true RFC 1662 implementation, supports confirmation, frames retransmissions)

 Main features:
- * 4 protocol variants depending on your needs (basic hdlc, light, hd and fd)
  * Error detection (basic hdlc, hd and fd variants)
    * Simple 8-bit checksum (sum of bytes)
    * FCS16 (CCITT-16)
    * FCS32 (CCITT-32)
- * Frame transfer acknowledgement (hd and fd variants)
  * Frames of maximum 32K or 2G size (limit depends on platform).
- * Low SRAM consumption.
+ * Low SRAM consumption (starts at 50 bytes).
- * Low Flash consumption (features can be disabled and enabled at compilation time)
+ * Low Flash consumption (starts at 1KiB, features can be disabled and enabled at compilation time)
- * No dynamic memory allocations (suitable for using on uC with limited resources or without memory manager)
+ * No dynamic memory allocation
  * Zero copy implementation (basic hdlc, light versions do not use copy operations)
  * Serial loopback tool for debug purposes and performance testing